HYLES LIVORNICA (Esper, 1780)

 OTHER SUBSPECIES

 None.
-'Subsp.' livornicoides (Lucas, 1892) from Australia is a distinct species.
+What was 'subsp.' livornicoides (Lucas, 1892) from Australia is a distinct species.
 (An interesting analysis of the distribution of the lineata/livornica complex is given by Haxaire (1993).)

 Return to species list